freeCodeCamp/freeCodeCamp/README.md

 Copyright © 2019 freeCodeCamp.org

-The content of this repository is bound by the following licenses:
+The content of this repository is bound by the licenses which are as follows:

 - The computer software is licensed under the [BSD-3-Clause](LICENSE.md) license.
 - The learning resources in the [`/curriculum`](/curriculum) directory including their subdirectories thereon are licensed under the [CC-BY-SA-4.0](/curriculum/LICENSE.md) license.